tigrpoolcom/cardano-web-api/README.md

 ## Trasaction Use-Cases
 ### How to identify sender of transaction?
-Assuming you have the following UTXO view and want to know which address did sent that amount.
+Assuming you have the following UTXO view and you want to know which address has sent the `17622402 lovelace`.
 |TxHash|TxIx|Amount|
 |------|----|------|
 |253e233a6b262aed75fce1819903f8d56cd31b23d56e204717424451cc287055|0|17622402 lovelace|